If any of your questions are not answered in this section, please e-mail the SOURCE office at email@example.com.

 Generally speaking, research, scholarship, or creative projects are characterized by evidence-based exploration of a question or hypothesis that is important to those in the discipline in which the work is being done.
 Before starting a project, students must know something about the methodology of a discipline (e.g., what constitutes "evidence" and how do you obtain it) and how to decide if a question or line of inquiry that is interesting to that student is also important to the discipline.

 Absolutely!
 We encourage visual and performing artists to submit applications to participate.
 Select the creative expression category if you will be presenting an artistic performance or select the creative works category if you will be presenting a product such as an original painting, sculpture, photography, prints, textile arts, fashion designs, drawings, pottery, jewelry, and metal works.
 Instead of an abstract, those individuals presenting in the creative works or creative expression categories submit an artist/presenter statement that describes the project and, if appropriate, either the inspiration for the project or the criteria used to construct the creative work.

 Some programs on campus require that their students present their projects at SOURCE; however, for the majority of students, SOURCE is a non-required opportunity to present their research, scholarship, or creative activity.

 Yes.
 You are welcome to present at SOURCE in May even if you graduated in Fall or Winter quarters.
-Please contact the Chair of the SOURCE Committee, Dr. Kara Gabriel, at email@example.com, if you would like to submit your work to SOURCE after you graduate.
+Please contact the SOURCE office at firstname.lastname@example.org if you would like to submit your work to SOURCE after you graduate.

 You do not need to have completed your project to present at SOURCE.
 Many students who present at SOURCE are still in the process of completing their project.
 It is perfectly acceptable to share your preliminary findings.